GoogleCloudPlatform/berglas/README.md

   See [examples/kubernetes](examples/kubernetes) for samples and installation instructions.

-- **Anything** - Wrap any process with `berglas exec --local` and Berglas will parse any local environment variables with the [`berglas://` reference syntax][reference-syntax] and spawn your app as a subprocess with the plaintext environment replaced.
-This is great for initd, systemd, or non-containerized workloads.
-Be warned that this is the _least secure_ way of operating berglas, since it exposes the plaintext secrets to the entire childprocess.
-Ensure you have audited and trust all dependencies in your software supply chain before using `berglas exec`.
+- **Anything** - Wrap any process with `berglas exec --` and Berglas will parse any local environment variables with the [`berglas://` reference syntax][reference-syntax] and spawn your app as a subprocess with the plaintext environment replaced.

 ## Logging